leorejwan/arkiq-docs/docs/index.md

         "payloadTypeId": 1
 ```

-*2- Alert Packets (fPort = 0x02)*
+**2- Alert Packets (fPort = 0x02)**
 Triggered when a specific event occurs.
 The first byte (bytes[0]) defines the alert type:

-Case 1: External Leak (via headphone jack) - not applied, because the Toilet Sensor will be connected to the Jack, not a Leak Sensor Extensor.
+Case 1: External Leak (via headphone jack) - not applied, because the Toilet Sensor will be connected to the headphone Jack, not a Leak Sensor Extensor.
 Attributes:
 triggerValue: (No idea what is it)
 currentValue: int (how moisture is it.
 Can define the level to consider it a leak detected)